MaistrenkoAnton/django-material-admin/README.rst

 **MEDIA** should be configured properly.

-Then define tempate **templates/profile/user_picture.html** in any your application as example:
+Then define template **templates/profile/user_picture.html** in any your application as example:

 .. code-block:: python